brooklabteam/www/labvaluesexpectations.md

 <br />

 Per university policy, University of Chicago salaries include medical and retirement benefits.
-All members of the Brook lab will receive a 3% salary increase per year, instituted annually upon the start date of your employment.
-For those based in Madagascar who worked in the lab previous to my employment at U-Chicago, this policy begins on August 1, 2021.

 <br />

 *Research Funding*

 It is the duty of the PI to support student and postdoc research interests financially.
 I will work to raise money for projects you have proposed, and I will fund publication fees on your work, though I ask that you seek fee reductions or waivers when possible.
-I also encourage students and postdocs to apply for small grants, as these are great opportunities to fine-tune your research questions, while also boosting your réesumé.
+I also encourage students and postdocs to apply for small grants, as these are great opportunities to fine-tune your research questions, while also boosting your résumé.
 A list of small grants with links to websites can be found here -- please add as you find other opportunities.

 <br />

 *Personal Development and Personal Equipment*

-University of Chicago and University of Antananarivo PhD students working in the Brook Llab will have the opportunity to purchase one computer for personal research use during their tenure in the lab--this can be acquired immediately upon entering the lab or at a later date, as each person sees fit.
+University of Chicago and University of Antananarivo PhD students working in the Brook Lab will have the opportunity to purchase one computer for personal research use during their tenure in the lab--this can be acquired immediately upon entering the lab or at a later date, as each person sees fit.
 The exact specifications of the machine will be worked out on a case-by-case basis between the student and the PI.

 <br />